 How to carry out 360-degree feedback for leaders

-As a leadership team, you’ll know your company’s strategy and vision – but your employees can tell you how you can achieve it.
-They can tell you whether your strategy is being implemented on the ground, and whether managers are walking the talk.
+As a leadership team, you’ll know your company’s strategy and vision – but it’s your employees who can tell you how you are achieving it.
+They can tell you whether your strategy is being implemented effectively on the ‘shop floor’, and whether managers are doing what they say they are.

-As part of a new or existing 360-feedback system, you can ask employees about the behaviors they admire in their peers, direct reports or managers.
-You can also use advanced AI technology to spot trends in how people are talking about leadership or, more specifically, leaders.
+As part of a 360-feedback system, you can also ask employees about the behaviors they admire in their leaders and managers.
+Advanced AI language analysis technology identifies trends in how people are talking about leadership or, more specifically, leaders.

-If you’re trying to identify new leaders, the first thing to do is work out where your company wants to be in the future.
-That will help you focus on the qualities and competencies you’ll need in your leadership to help you achieve the vision.
+When you’re identifying new leaders, it’s helpful to determine your brand vision – where your company wants to be in the future.
+Knowing this will help you focus on the qualities and competencies you’ll need in your leadership to help you achieve the vision.

-Then, you can include questions about those qualities and competencies in 360-feedback surveys, asking reviewers to comment on how much the person they’re reviewing exhibits certain qualities.
-Or, use AI technology and natural language processing of the latest 360 feedback systems will reveal which employees are being talked about in ways that suggest they have leadership potential.
+Then, you can include questions about those qualities and competencies in 360-feedback surveys, asking reviewers to comment on whether the person they’re reviewing exhibits the necessary qualities.
+The AI technology and natural language processing of the latest 360 feedback systems will reveal which employees are being talked about in ways that suggest they have leadership potential.

 Using results from your 360 Development program you can create a personalized development program for employees identified as having leadership potential, and maybe start it early in their career.
-Or perhaps tailor an existing rotational program to fill the gaps in future leaders’ skills and competencies.
+Or perhaps tailor an existing program to fill the gaps in future leaders’ skills and competencies.

 4. Monitor progress and growth

-Leaders, by their very nature, don’t really like micromanagement.
-In fact, autonomy is listed as one of the biggest drivers for job satisfaction among leaders.
+Leaders, by their very nature, don’t really like to be micromanaged.
+In fact, autonomy is well known as one of the biggest drivers for job satisfaction among leaders.
 The challenge is to measure performance while allowing your leaders to do their own thing.

-360 Feedback can give you a regular but less intrusive way of monitoring leaders.
+For that reason, 360 feedback offers a regular, but less intrusive way of monitoring leaders.
 The results can be more useful to leaders as well, as it lets them see how they’re perceived by others in the organization, versus having one-to-one appraisals with a manager or simply hitting targets.

 It shows them how they’re actually perceived as leaders in the truest sense – how much they inspire, motivate and develop team members, or how their attempts to drive change and improvements are being perceived.